kas-gui/kas/ROADMAP.md

 also security (e.g. a container may not let an app explore the filesystem).
 Such dialogs should automatically use desktop-provided equivalents where available.

-### Input Method Editors and virtual keyboards

-Winit has at least partial support for IME now.
-Kas should add support for this (mostly this means an additional `Event` variant, one or two API calls to enable IME input for the current widget, and adjusting `EditField`).

-### Accessibility tools

-`AccessKit` would appear to be the defacto Rust API for accessibility tools with (limited) support from egui and Xilem toolkits.
-Widgets could support this via additional code in the `update` method, possibly with additional tracking to avoid unnecessarily replacing nodes.

 ### Internationalisation (i18n)